Cypher Cheat Sheet

 RETURN n.name AS name

-This example is displayed for AuraDB Enterprise ([.aura-dbe])
+This example is displayed for AuraDB Virtual Dedicated Cloud ([.aura-dbe]

 MATCH (n:A|B)